Blaiddsumu/dnd/about.md

 permalink: /about/
 ---

 Welcome to Driving Nowhere Deadly!
-This is a podcast where a couple teenagers try and figure out a simple roleplaying game, and it got way out of hand.
+This is a podcast where some teenagers try and figure out a simple roleplaying game, and it got way out of hand.

 The main voices of this podcast are Fae, Chelsey, Thomas, and Spencer (who showed up later…).